awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

 If the most recent snapshot copy was deleted, the next copy is a full copy, not an incremental copy\.
 If a copy is still pending when you start a another copy, the second copy starts only after the first copy finishes\.

+Incremental snapshot copying reduces the time required to copy snapshots and saves on data transfer and storage costs by not duplicating data\.

 We recommend that you tag your snapshots with the volume ID and creation time so that you can keep track of the most recent snapshot copy of a volume in the destination Region or account\.

 To see whether your snapshot copies are incremental, check the [copySnapshot](ebs-cloud-watch-events.md#copy-snapshot-complete) CloudWatch event\.